-Credit course for grade or Pass/No Pass Non-calculus-based introduction to classical physics.
+This course will give students a non-calculus-based introduction to classical physics.
 Topics include vectors, kinematics and dynamics, Newton's Laws, work and energy, momentum, conservation principles, static equilibrium, vibrations and waves, fluids, sound, and thermodynamics.
-Assumes knowledge of basic algebra and trigonometry.
-Recommended for students majoring in the life sciences and similar courses.
-(C-ID PHYS 105)
+This course assumes knowledge of basic algebra and trigonometry and is recommended for students majoring in the life sciences and similar programs.
+(C-ID PHYS 105) Prerequisite: MTH 121 with a minimum grade of C